scheiblr/fairseq/README.md

 # Fairseq | GottBERT

 This is an old version of fairseq which works on TPUv3, TPUv4 and on NVIDIA GPUs.
+It was used to train GottBERT models.
+Beyond this, we are not aware of stability and functionality.
+Thus, in different cases (not training RoBERTa or GottBERT models) please stick to the original fairseq repository.

 ## Installation

+After checking out the repo, cd into the dir and execute the following commands:
 ```
 pip install .
 pip install tensorboardX pyarrow tokenizers numpy==1.23.5